Postal address: 14 Alfred Place Strathalbyn SA 5255

 Patient and resident visitors:

-- On any given day there can only be one visitor per patient or resident, attending for one visit of no more than 30 minutes.
+On any given day there can be up to two visitors per patient or resident, attending for one visit of no more than 2 hours in duration.

 Visitors are not permitted if they have:

 returned from overseas in the last 14 days.

 returned from another state or territory in the last 14 days.

 been in contact with a confirmed case of COVID-19 in the last 14 days.